-World Vision is the World Food Program’s main partner in food distribution.
+World Vision is the World Food Programme’s main partner in food distribution.
 Because World Vision’s distribution of food aid was suspended, more than 300,000 internally displaced persons (IDPs) in six South Darfur camps faced food shortages, Simon says.

 Simon and WFP officials consulted on the resumption of feeding programs in IDP camps.

 “If the distribution activities do not resume as soon as possible, women and children are likely to suffer due to limited availability and access to food,” says Geoffrey Kimaiyo, World Vision’s food assistance manager.
 He says most businesses would soon close for the month of Ramadan, which limited many activities like small trading and casual labor.

 “We are acutely aware of the suffering that children and families dependent on our emergency and early recovery programs are facing and will want to lift the suspensions on programs as soon as possible.
 It will also be an honor to our fallen colleagues, Ali and Sabil, if we continue with the work that they paid the ultimate sacrifice for,” says Simon.

 At the time of the attack, there were about 1.4 million IDPs in 100 camps in Darfur who depended on humanitarian assistance, according to the U.N.
 Office for Coordination of Humanitarian Affairs.
 Approximately 400,000 people were displaced in the first five months of 2013 because of inter-tribal fighting and increased conflict between armed groups and the government, the Internal Displacement Monitoring Center reports.